matheeshasathmin/CIT-24-01-0408/README.md

 - PostgreSQL stores notes in a persistent named volume
 - Redis tracks page visit count in memory
 - All containers restart automatically on failure
+- Flask depends on PostgreSQL and Redis (starts after them)

 ---